 Publisher: Valko Game Studios

 We don’t tend to expect much out of a hedge maze.
-You get lost for a bit, laugh, and ultimately find your way out.
-Unfortunately for the hapless victims of Labyrinthine, their experience is quite different.
-Trapped in a seemingly endless loop of turns and dead ends, these poor souls are literally trying to escape with their lives.
-For many, they won’t be so lucky.
+You get lost for a bit, laugh, and eventually find your way out.
+Unfortunately for the players in Labyrinthine, their experience is quite different.
+Trapped in a seemingly endless loop of turns and dead ends, your group is constantly trying to find a way out—and the maze is not on your side.

 Tackle the core narrative, following the footsteps of an unfortunate fairground worker of the Happisburg hedge maze, or try your luck in procedurally generated mazes.
-Both decisions leave you facing puzzles that block your path and monsters looking to feast on your life force.
+Both options leave you facing puzzles that block your path and creatures that are determined to catch up with you.

 Labyrinthine is a surprisingly simple concept that offers a ton of depth as you uncover the mysteries within the maze.